scalalandio/chimney/docs/docs/cookbook.md

 ## Automatic, Semiautomatic and Inlined derivation

+!!! note "Chimney is not like other libs"

+    If you are used to _automatic_ vs _semi-atuomatic_ derivation conventions from other libraries, like Circe, and you had bad experience (long compilation times, poor performance) with the automatic derivation, please note that Chimney derivation DOES NOT work the same way, so your experiences are unlikely to carry over to Chimney.

+    Please, read the section below, as it will explain why replacing `import io.scalaland.chimney.dsl._` with `Transformer.derive` + `import io.scalaland.chimney.syntax._` + `import io.scalaland.chimney.auto._` might actually *degrade* the performance, instead of improving it.

+    In the future, there will be a conference talk that we will link here, explaining the _sanely-automatic_ derivation that we used in Chimney and how it avoids issues of the automatic derivation that are present in other libraries.

 When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._` you might notice that it is a very convenient approach, making a lot of things easy: